FactEngineCommunity/KuzuDB-DotNetInterface/README.md

 - SWIG-Input File
     - Contains the .i (input file) used in the SWIG command to generate the C# wrapper files

-# Precompiled DLLs Are
+# Precompiled DLLs Are In:
-- In DotNetInterface/KuzuDB-net/KuzuDB-Net/bin/Debug/
+- DotNetInterface/KuzuDB-net/KuzuDB-Net/bin/Debug/

 # Test Program is in
 - KuzuDB-DotNetInterface/KuzuDB-net/KuzuDB-TestAndExplore